 Regardless of how responsive 5.0 Mustang engines are to modifications, this product especially would benefit in combination with a great tune to maximize horsepower to a higher capacity.
 Yet, drivers can hope to add at least 10-15+ horsepower with this option and proper fitment.
 Flowtech’s offered price and quality are reasons why this upgrade option made our list.

 Headers are amongst the most popular mods for your 5.0 Coyote for a multitude of reasons.
-Many immediately advertise a gain of up to 25 hp, torque gains, and a more classic or aggressive Mustang GT sound.
-Not only are the power gains appreciated, but lowering back-pressure and EGTs also make for a much healthier and more durable overall engine.
+Benefits include gains of up to 25 hp, torque gains, and a more aggressive Mustang GT sound.
+Not only are the power gains notable, but lowering back-pressure and EGTs also make for a healthier and more durable engine.

 Horsepower and torque gains are dependent on many variables for your header upgrade.
 The obviously discussed long-tube versus shorty options, however also details such as deleted or high flow cats can substantially change the power gained from your header upgrade.